dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-alerts-in-microsoft-intune.md

 ---
 # required metadata

-title: Manage alerts | Microsoft Intune
+title: Manage alerts | Microsoft Docs
 description: Use the Alerts workspace in Intune to assess the overall health of devices in your organization.
 keywords:
 author: arob98